Skip to main content

 Background Infrastructure

-Implement the job queue for async processing — embedding generation, email sending, report generation, AI enrichment pipelines.
-BullMQ with Redis is the standard for Node.js.
-Go applications use worker pools with channel-based distribution.
+We implement the job queue for async processing — embedding generation, AI enrichment pipelines, email, report generation.
+BullMQ with Redis for Node.js, channel-based worker pools for Go.

 Integration Layer